 Suppose a candidate doesn’t meet this requirement.

-They should have 1,750 practice hours directly caring for critically ill children in the last two years.
+In the last two years, they should have 1,750 practice hours directly caring for critically ill children.

 With this option, nurses must also have 875 hours of practice in pediatric critical care in the years preceding the two years before application.